needyamin/onesignal-php-api-push-notification/README.md

 > password: admin

-After successfully login admin panel, please check API ID and KEY with your own onesignal API ID and KEY
+After successfully login admin panel, please replace API ID and KEY with your own onesignal API ID and KEY

 # Technology Used:
 > HTML